Women in Italy: The Kingdom of Italy (1861–1925)

 Between 1861 and 1925, women were not permitted to vote in the new Italian state.
 In 1864, Anna Maria Mozzoni triggered a widespread women's movement in Italy, through the publication of Woman and her social relationships on the occasion of the revision of the Italian Civil Code (La donna e i suoi rapporti sociali in occasione della revisione del codice italiano).
 In 1868, Alaide Gualberta Beccari began publishing the journal "Women" in Padua.

+In the late 19th-century, the women's movement organized to campaign for women's rights, such as the Lega promotrice degli interessi femminili in 1880 and the Associazione per la donna in 1896.

 A growing percentage of young women were now employed in factories, but were excluded from political life and were particularly exploited.
 Under the influence of socialist leaders, such as Anna Kuliscioff, women became active in the constitution of the first Labour Unions.
 In 1902, the first law to protect the labour of women and children was approved and limited women to twelve hours of work per day.

 By the 1880s, women were making inroads into higher education.
 In 1877, Ernestina Puritz Manasse-Paper was the first woman to receive a university degree in modern Italy, in medicine, and in 1907 Rina Monti became the first female department chair and full professor in an Italian University.

 The most famous women of the time were actresses Eleonora Duse, Lyda Borelli, and Francesca Bertini; writers Matilde Serao, Sibilla Aleramo, Carolina Invernizio, and Grazia Deledda (who won the 1926 Nobel Prize in Literature); sopranos Luisa Tetrazzini and Lina Cavalieri; and educator Maria Montessori.

 Maria Montessori was the most amazing woman at this time as she was the first Italian physician, and began Montessori education which is still used today.
 She was part of Italy's change to further give women rights, and she was an influence to educators in Italy and around the globe.

 Under the Fascist regime (1925–1945)

+Women's rights suffered a setback under the Fascist government of Benito Mussolini, with fascist ideology dictating procreation as a woman's duty.